 The mission of Spirometry 360 is to help clinicians succeed in providing the best respiratory care for their patients, including the use of routine diagnostic spirometry as a vital sign.
 Spirometry 360 achieves this by employing a variety of online communication technologies to deliver spirometry as a distance-training program.

 The Spirometry 360 faculty includes a respiratory therapist and generalist as well as specialist physicians with an interest in respiratory medicine, teaching and improving care.
 The staff includes technical experts in online training, multimedia and other software production, health education and quality improvement.

-Our program is based at the University of Washington in the Department of Pediatrics, where four of us do our work.
-We are, however, a distributed organization.
-Beyond Seattle, key team members live in Vashon, Washington; Wenatchee, Washington; McMinnville, Oregon; Burbank, California; Phoenix, Arizona; and Valhalla, New York.
+Although this project is based at the University of Washington in the Department of Pediatrics, participants from across the United States are welcome.
+Prior participants include physicians from Vashon, Washington; Wenatchee, Washington; McMinnville, Oregon; Burbank, California; Phoenix, Arizona; and Valhalla, New York.

 To participate, contact the project leader, Dr. James Stout.